-In support of the shoulder-to-shoulder environment and collaboration, the Contractor will primarily work on-site as possible.
-Notwithstanding any circumstances related to COVID-19 (which shall relax this requirement), All-all Key Personnel and no less than 50% of each Contractor team shall be on-site at any time during regular business hours.
+In support of the shoulder-to-shoulder environment and collaboration, the Contractor will primarily work on-site.
+All Key Personnel and no less than 50% of each Contractor team shall be on-site at any time during regular business hours.
 The Contractors' staff must be available to participate in services-related meetings as scheduled by DCFS.
 On-site work must be performed during normal State business hours, Monday through Friday 8:00 AM until 5:00 PM.